Oscillating superflow in multicomponent Bose-Einstein condensates: Results and Discussion

 The transition point from oscillatory to uni-directional superflow as a function of the inter-component interaction strength and the rotation frequency can be deduced from the oscillation period, defined as the time taken for the domain wall to return to its initial position with the same direction of flow.
 This oscillation period is shown in Fig.~\ref{figure5}, and one can see that the superfluid naturally slows down as the transition point from oscillating to unidirectional flow is approached.

-While such an oscillation in the direction of superfluid flow can not be observed in toroidally trapped condensates as radial symmetry is preserved and enforces conservation of angular momentum, this effect is not only restricted to elliptical racetrack geometries.
-A change in superfluid velocity will be observable for immiscible multi-component superfluid flow in any geometry where the domain wall length must necessarily grow due to the confining geometry.
+While such an oscillation in the direction of superfluid flow can not be observed in azimuthally symmetric toroidally trapped condensates where both radial and azimuthal symmetry is preserved and enforces conservation of angular momentum, introducing azimuthal asymmetry to a toroidal potential will also lead to a regime of oscillating superflow.
+In fact, a change in superfluid velocity will be observable for immiscible multi-component superfluid flow in any geometry where the domain wall length must necessarily grow due to the confining geometry.
 One such example could be realised by slow multi-component superfluid flow along thin channels where the trap width increases along the channel, or a laval nozzle geometry, where the speed of flow along the channel will decrease as the domain wall length increases \cite{Sakagami2002,Barcelo2003,Jain2007}.